dmayo3/Travel-Site-Prototype/README.md

 A hobby project for a travel themed website built using [Meteor](http://www.meteor.com).

-It's a prototype - the code is a bit messy and there are no tests!
+It's a prototype - the code is a little messy, there are no tests and it's slightly buggy.

+### Demo

+You can see the most recently deployed version in action [here](http://bit.ly/dmtsite).

 ### Technologies